ansys/pyturbogrid/examples/mesh_stats_reports/README.rst

 -----------------------

-These examples show how to use the ``mesh_statistics`` module and CLL queries to create mesh statistic reports.
+These examples show how to use the ``mesh_statistics`` module and CLL (CFX command language) queries to create mesh statistic reports.